 Take 20 minutes to wander around the Topiary Garden/Deaf School Park (480 East Town Street).
 It's in the middle of downtown Columbus, behind the Columbus Metropolitan Library's main branch on Grant Street.
 Sometimes there's music, sometimes a program, but the bushes are the thing here.
 They're grown and trained to resemble George Seurat’s famous painting A Sunday Afternoon on the Isle of La Grande Jatte.
 Pretty amazing.

 Dodge Park (667 Sullivant Avenue) is on the other side of downtown Columbus.
-It has a recreation center, swimming pool, athletic fields, ball diamonds and a playground.
+It has a recreation center, swimming pool, athletic fields, ball diamonds, and a playground.
 There's also a skateboard park.
-World-class skateboarder Tony Hawk and and his father, Frank Hawk, contributed to its design.
+World-class skateboarder Tony Hawk and his father, Frank Hawk, contributed to its design.

 - Big Walnut Dog Park, 5000 E. Livingston Avenue, Columbus.

 - Alum Creek Dog Park, Hollenback Road, Lewis Center.

 - Nando’s Dog Park at Darree Fields, Cosgray, and Shier-Rings roads, Dublin.